agile-students-fall2025/4-final-swapbay/front-end/README.md

 # SwapBay Frontend

-The **SwapBay Frontend** is a React.js single-page application that provides the complete user experience for the SwapBay marketplace — including authentication, listings, offers, messaging, and profile management.
+The **SwapBay Frontend** is a React.js application that provides the complete user experience for the SwapBay marketplace — including authentication, listings, offers, messaging, and profile management.

 ---